Cellular $E_k$-algebras: Monads associated to operads

-\begin{definition} If $\sfC$ is pointed, we say that an augmentation $\epsilon \colon \gR \to \bunit$ is \emph{split} if the canonical map $I(\gR)^+ \to \gR$ is an isomorphism.\end{definition}
+\begin{definition} If $\sfC$ is pointed, we say that an augmentation $\epsilon \colon \gR \to \cO^+(0)$ is \emph{split} if the canonical map $I(\gR)^+ \to \gR$ is an isomorphism.\end{definition}

-\begin{remark}The adjunction (\ref{eqn:unitalization-adjunction}) induces an equivalence of categories between $\cO$-algebras and the subcategory of split augmented unital $\cO$-algebras: the functor $\upsilon_*$ is fully faithful and its essentially image are the split augmented unital $\cO$-algebras.\end{remark}
+\begin{remark}The adjunction (\ref{eqn:unitalization-adjunction}) induces an equivalence of categories between $\cO$-algebras and the subcategory of split augmented $\cO^+$-algebras: the functor $\upsilon_*$ is fully faithful and its essentially image are the split augmented $\cO^+$-algebras.\end{remark}